Preparation for a Practical and Globalized Career

 Students may gain expertise in a particular area of law through the Center for Children’s Rights, Center for Intellectual Property Law, Center for International & Comparative Law, concentrations in Business Law, Environmental Law or Criminal Law and a certificate program in Legal Writing.

-Students can also further develop their practical lawyering skills through Whittier Law School’s extensive Legal Writing Program, Institute for Trial and Appellate Practice, Legal Clinics and Private and Public Externship Program.
+Students can also further develop their practical lawyering skills through Whittier Law School’s extensive Lawyering Skills Institute, Institute of Trial and Appellate Practice, Legal Clinics and Private and Public Externship Program.